Roulette Signatures

 is not enough to

-determine without a doubt that a dealer has a signature.
-Since the last
+determine without a doubt about dealer roulette signatures.
+Since the

 number